top of page

 • Do I need someone to stay with me and for how long?
 How often should they check on me?

-• What adverse reactions should I watch out for (ex.
+• What bad reactions should I watch out for (ex.
 With these medicines, could I have a problem breathing?)

 • When will my home health equipment arrive and what do I do before it arrives?